robertjakob/rigorous/README.md

 > **Cloud Version Available:** A cloud version of the AI Reviewer is available at [https://www.rigorous.company/](https://www.rigorous.company/).
 Simply upload your manuscript, provide context on target journal and review focus, and receive a comprehensive PDF report via email within 1-2 working days.
 We'll provide feedback **free of charge** — however, we would greatly appreciate your feedback in return via [this short form](https://docs.google.com/forms/d/1EhQvw-HdGRqfL01jZaayoaiTWLSydZTI4V0lJSvNpds) to help us improve the AI Reviewer.

-This repository contains tools for making scientific publishing more transparent, cheaper, faster, and ensuring rigorous AI review.
+This repository is intended for tools that make scientific publishing more transparent, cheaper, faster, and better.
+Let's build this future together.

 ## Project Structure

-- **Agent1_Peer_Review**: Advanced AI review system with specialized agents for comprehensive manuscript analysis, detailed feedback, and professional PDF report generation.
+- **Agent1_Peer_Review**: Multiagent AI review system for comprehensive manuscript analysis, detailed feedback, and professional PDF report generation.
 - **Agent2_Outlet_Fit**: (In Development) Tool for evaluating manuscript fit with target journals/conferences.

 ## Current Status